-PL.37 ANNOUNCEMENTS 37.1 The evacuation procedure, as noted on the Agenda, was advised to those present.
+PL.37 ANNOUNCEMENT S 37.1 The evacuation procedure, as noted on the Agenda, was advised to those present.
 37.2 The Chair gave a brief outline of the scheme and the procedure for Planning Committee meetings including public speaking.
-PL.38 APOLOGIES FOR ABSENCE AND SUBSTITUTIONS 38.1 Apologies for absence were received from Councillors R J G Smith and R J E Vines.
+PL.38 APOLOGIES FOR ABSENCE AND SUBS STITUTIONS 38.1 Apologies for absence were received from Councillors R J G Smith and R J E Vines.
 There were no substitutes for the meeting.
-PL.39 DECLARATIONS OF INTEREST 39.1 The Committee's attention was drawn to the Tewkesbury Borough Council Code of Conduct which was adopted by the Council on 26 June 2012 and took effect from 1 July 2012.
-39.2 The following declarations were made:

-Councillor Application No./Agenda Item Nature of Interest (where disclosed) Declared Action in respect of Disclosure G F Blackwell 19/00761/OUT 9 Parton Road, Churchdown.
-Is a Member of Churchdown Parish Council but does not participate in planning matters.
-Would speak and vote.
+PL.39 DECLARATIONS C F INTEREST 39.1 ne Tewkesbury Borough il on 26 June 2012 and to 39.2 The following declar rations were made: Councillor Application No./Agenda Item Nature of Interest (where disclosed) Declared Action in respect of Disclosure G F Blackwell 19/00761/OUT 9 Parton Road, Churchdown.
+Is a Member of Churchdown Parish Council but does not participate in planning Would speak and vote.